mozilla/persona/docs/PRIMARY_PROTOCOL.md

 #### 4.5.1 Authentication and Third Party Cookies

 When native browser support is not available, provisioning content will be run in an iframe.
-Certain browser configurations may surpress cookies when content is run in such an environment.
+Certain browser configurations may suppress cookies when content is run in such an environment.
 Primary providers that want to improve their browser support should consider alternate authentication mechansims to support browsers with this featuere.